JulieWoolie/mod-update-script/README.md

 #### `--modlist-file`
 Sets the path of the modlist txt file, defaults to `modlist.txt`
 #### `--output-dir`
-Sets the directory the downloaded mods are placed into, defaults to `../`
+Sets the directory the downloaded mods are placed into, defaults to mods folder inside Minecraft install location